South Africa

 Working Hours in South Africa

 South Africans work some of the longest work weeks in the world, clocking in at over 40 hours per week on average.
-This is similar to worker in China, who normally work 6 days per week.
+This is similar to worker in China, who typically work 6 days per week.

 The Basic Conditions of Employment Act (BCEA) states that the maximum “normal” work week is 45 hours i.e. a 9 hour day excluding a lunch break.
 Any time beyond 45 hours should be paid as overtime.